isabella232/katacoda-scenarios/managing-docker/step04-nginx.md

 1. set the Docker network
 1. add some labels to the container to specify how the logs and metrics should be collected
 1. mount a custom nginx.conf to add the x-forwarded-for IP addresses passed in by the Katacoda proxy to the access log
-1. mount a custom conf.d/default.conf allow the local 172 network to access the server status metrics
+1. mount a custom conf.d/default.conf allow the local 172 network to access the server status metrics and forward requests to an Apache httpd server

 ### Start NGINX
 `docker run -d \